-Forty-seven percent of the College's \$20.1 million operating expenses consisted of expenditures for salaries and wages.
-Salaries and wages, combined with related benefits, comprised 58 percent of the College's total operating expenses.
-Twenty-seven percent of operating expenses consisted of amounts paid to vendors to acquire supplies, goods and services.
-Student aid constituted eight percent of operating expenses.
+Forty percent of the College's \$24.8 million operating expenses consisted of expenditures for salaries and wages.
+Salaries and wages, combined with related benefits, comprised 54 percent of the College's total operating expenses.
+Twenty-four percent of operating expenses consisted of amounts paid to vendors to acquire supplies, goods and services.
+Five percent of operating expenses related to utility expenses.
+Student aid constituted ten percent of operating expenses.
 Depreciation expense made up the remaining 7 percent of operating expenditures.